JHau20/sawtooth-website/docs/core/1.2/app_developers_guide/docker_test_network.md

 This test environment is a network of five Sawtooth nodes.

 [Docker: Sawtooth network with five nodes](https://github.com/JHau20/sawtooth-website/blob/refresh/docs/core/1.2/images/appdev-environment-multi-node.pdf)
-Like the [:doc:`single-node test environment <docker>`](), this environment uses parallel transaction processing and static peering.
+Like the [single-node test environment <docker>](http://172.26.96.1:4000/docs/core/1.2/app_developers_guide/docker_test_network.html), this environment uses parallel transaction processing and static peering.
 However, it uses a different consensus algorithm (Devmode consensus is not recommended for a network).
 You can choose either PBFT or PoET consensus.

 The first node creates the genesis block, which specifies the on-chain settings for the network configuration.
 The other nodes access those settings when they join the network.